 3.7 The Nominated bank shall effect by at sight the payment of the 80% of the price of the FHM LCC SYSTEM against submission of the following documents by the Contractor to the Nominated bank:

-а)Commercial invoice for 100 % of price of the FHM LCC SYSTEM, reflecting the price for payment under the LC and equal to 80% of the price of the FHM LCC SYSTEM – one original;
+а) signed Commercial invoice for 100 % of price of the FHM LCC SYSTEM reflecting the price for payment under the LC and equal to 80% of the price of the FHM LCC SYSTEM confirming that the delivered LCC System is in strict conformity with the specifications stipulated in the present Appendix– one original and 2 copies.

-b) Protocol of Acceptance of the FHM LCC SYSTEM signed by the Contractor and the Principal – one original.
+b) Protocol of the Final Acceptance of the FHM LCC SYSTEM described in the Attachment No.6 to this Appendix signed by the Contractor and the Principal – one original and 2 copies

+Certificate of origin issued and certified by local Chamber of Commerce (one original and 2copies).

+Detailed packing list of the goods (one original and 2 copies).

+clean airway bill of lading marked freight prepaid bearing the flight number.

+Insurance Policy covering value of the goods plus 10% (ten percent).

 The Documents should be provided by the Contractor to the Nominated bank during the LC validity.

-3.8 The Contractor is obliged to submit an acceptable Good Performance Bank Guarantee (GPBG) to the Principal equivalent to 5% (five percent) of the price of the FHM LCC SYSTEM for the good performance of his obligations under the Appendix.
+3.8 The Contractor is obliged to submit an acceptable Good Performance Bank Guarantee (GPBG) to the Principal equivalent to 10% ( ten percent) of the price of the FHM LCC SYSTEM for the good performance of his obligations under the Appendix.

-The Good Performance Bank Guarantee shall be submitted by the Contractor 15 (fifteen) days prior to the the FHM LCC SYSTEM.
-The Good Performance Bank Guarantee shall be expired after one year of operation of the FHM LCC SYSTEM.
+The Good Performance Bank Guarantee shall be submitted by the Contractor 15 (fifteen) days prior to the opening of the LC for the FHM LCC SYSTEM as per Paragraph 3.5.
+The Good Performance Bank Guarantee shall be released 18 months after successfully completion of the Warranty period of LCC SYSTEM .

+.
 The cost related to the Good Performance Bank Guarantee will be covered by the Contractor.

 3.9 The payments under the Appendix shall be made in the currency of the Contract.